raphaelmansuy/tutorials/README.md

 - **Generative AI** and Model Garden
 - **AI Agent development** with Google ADK
 - **Gemini 2.5 model integration** and optimization
+- **Production observability** for Vertex AI applications with logs, metrics, and traces
+- **Real-time monitoring** and cost tracking for AI workloads
+- **Custom dashboards** and alerting for production AI systems
 - **Vertex AI Agent Engine** enterprise-grade development and deployment
 - **Multi-agent systems** and advanced orchestration patterns
 - **Production monitoring** and management